 Craig Parker has served as our President and Chief Executive Officer since March 2018 and as a member of our board of directors since April 2018.
 From August 2014 to March 2018, Mr. Parker served as Senior Vice President of Corporate Development at Jazz Pharmaceuticals plc, a biopharmaceutical company.
 From 2012 to 2014, Mr. Parker served as Executive Vice President of Corporate Development and Scientific Affairs at Geron Corporation and from 2011 to 2012 as Senior Vice President of Strategy and Corporate Development at Human Genome Sciences, or HGS, until its acquisition by GlaxoSmithKline plc.
 Prior to HGS, Mr. Parker worked in various positions at J.P.
 Morgan and other Wall Street financial institutions.
-Mr. Parker served on the board of directors of vTv Therapeutics, a biopharmaceutical company, from July 2015 to February 2019.
-Mr. Parker is a member of the Scientific Advisory Board and chairs the Leadership Council of the Life Sciences Institute, University of Michigan and has been a member since 2005.
-Mr. Parker received an A.B. in biological sciences from the University of Chicago, an M.B.A. from the University of Michigan and attended the Georgetown University School of Medicine.
+Mr. Parker chairs the Leadership Council of the Scientific Advisory Board of Life Sciences Institute, University of Michigan and has been a member since 2005.
+Mr. Parker received a A.B. in biological sciences from the University of Chicago, an M.B.A. from the University of Michigan and attended the Georgetown University School of Medicine.
 We believe that Mr. Parker's extensive scientific, business and leadership experience in both public and privately-held companies in the life sciences industry provide him with the qualifications and skills to serve on our board of directors and as our President and Chief Executive Officer.

 Geertrui (Trudy) Vanhove, M.D., Ph.D. has served as our Chief Medical Officer since April 2019.
-From June 2012 to October 2015, she served as Vice President, Medical Affairs and, from October 2015 to April 2019, she served as Vice President, Head of Search and Evaluation at Jazz Pharmaceuticals plc.
+From June 2012 to October 2015, she served as Vice President, Medical Affairs and, from October 2015 to April 2019, she served as Vice President, Head of Research and Development Search and Evaluation at Jazz Pharmaceuticals plc.
 From 2011 to 2012, she served as Vice President, Medical Affairs at Depomed, Inc., a pharmaceutical company.
 Prior to this, Dr. Vanhove held positions of increasing responsibility from 2006 to 2011 in Clinical Development at NeurogesX, Inc., a biopharmaceutical company.
-Prior to NeurogesX, Dr. Vanhove served as Medical Director at XOMA (US) LLC and Abbott Laboratories.
-Dr. Vanhove also served on the board of Insys Therapeutics from

-April 2018 to February 2020.
+Prior to NeurogesX, Dr. Vanhove served as Medical Director at XOMA (US) LLC and Abbot Laboratories.
+Dr. Vanhove also served on the board of Insys Therapeutics from April 2018 to February 2020.
 Dr. Vanhove received an M.D. and a Ph.D. in pharmacology from the Catholic University in Leuven, Belgium and completed a fellowship in clinical pharmacology at Stanford University.
-Dr. Vanhove also received an M.B.A. from St. Mary's College of California.
+Dr. Vanhove also received an M.B.A. from St. Mary's College.